 You have the right to ask that the information in your health record be changed if you think it is not correct.
-To ask for a change, send your request in writing to University of Maryland Health Partners' Director of Compliance.
+To ask for a change, send your request in writing to CareFirst Community Health Plan Maryland' Director of Compliance.
 We can send you a form to complete.
 You can also call Member Services to request a form.
 The address and phone number are at the end of this Notice.